-More information on UF grading policy may be found at:

-UF Graduate Catalog

-Grades and Grading Policies
+More information on UF grading policy may be found at: UF Graduate Catalog Grades and Grading Policies drades and drading roneles

 Students Requiring Accommodations

 Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the disability Resource Center by visiting https://disability.ufl.edu/students/get-started/.
 It is important for students to share their accommodation letter with their instructor and discuss their access needs, as early as possible in the semester.